Analogue Photography: Point, Shoot, Develop - A Brief History

 More successfully, Niépce, in 1816 managed to capture images using a small camera and paper coated with Silver Chloride, however, the photograph he captured was a negative rather than a positive image.
 Again, how the image was preserved also presented a problem.
 However in 1826 Niépce found success and produced the first permanent photographic image from a camera, View From The Window at Le Gras.

 View from the Window at Le Gras - Nicéphore Niépce

 The process to capture this image has been said to take eight hours, but more contemporary research has discovered it is likely to have taken days.
 Niépce used a Camera Obscura and a piece of pewter coated with Bitumen of Judea to take the photograph.
 The areas that were most brightly light caused the Bitumen to harden and the darker areas remained soluble and were washed away with lavender oil and petroleum.
 After his success with Bitumen, Niépce began working with Daguerre, perhaps the most famous of the three photographic pioneers and the inventor of Daguerreotypes.

-After Niépce’s death, Daguerre explored the light sensitive potential of Silver Salts and in 1839, the Daguerrotype was the first commercial type of photography introduced across the world.
-A Daguerrotype was produced on a highly polished sheet of silver-plated copper which was made light sensitive by exposure to halogen fumes.
-Once the image had been exposed onto the plate (which could take seconds or minutes depending on the lighting conditions) it was then fixed and sealed behind a glass plate.
-Shortly after Daguerre’s invention, Fox Talbot went on to develop the foundations of photography; developing, fixing and printing.
-Unlike Daguerreotypes, Fox Talbot’s method enabled numerous copies of the image to be printed.
+After Niépce's death, Daguerre explored the light-sensitive potential of Silver Salts and in 1839, the Daguerreotype was the first commercial type of photography introduced across the world.
+A Daguerreotype was produced on a highly polished sheet of silver-plated copper which was made light sensitive by exposure to halogen fumes.
+Once the image had been exposed onto the plate (which could take seconds or minutes depending on the lighting conditions) it was then fixed and sealed, behind a glass plate.
+Shortly after Daguerre's invention, Fox Talbot went on to develop the foundations of photography; developing, fixing and printing.
+Unlike Daguerreotypes, Fox Talbot's method enabled numerous copies of the image to be printed.